Green gross domestic product: History

+Green GDP in China

+As one of the fastest-growing countries in the world, China noticed the green GDP as early as 1997.
+City authorities had conducted a survey based on Beijing's GDP, and the result showed that around 75% of the total GDP was constituted by Green GDP, and the rest of the 25% flowed away as pollution.
+Other cities also started the same calculation.
+For example, green GDP in Yaan reported 80% of the total GDP, while Datong reported only 60%.

 In 2004, Wen Jiabao, the Chinese premier, announced that the green GDP index would replace the Chinese GDP index itself as a performance measure for government and party officials at the highest levels.
+China’s State Environmental Protection Agency (SEPA), together with the National Bureau of Statistics(NBS), the Chinese Academy for Environmental Planning(CAEP), and units from Renmin University, investigated the nationwide Green GDP.
+The major environmental impacts in China were from air, water, and solid waste pollution.
 The first green GDP accounting report, for 2004, was published in September 2006.
 It showed that the financial loss caused by pollution was 511.8 billion yuan ($66.3 billion), or 3.05 percent of the nation's economy.